Monkey Grip (novel): Critical reception

 Monkey Grip initially met with a mixed reception in Australia.
-Some critics praised Garner's writing, including Peter Corris, who called the writing "attractive and accessible, a pleasure to read" and further commented "[Garner] has the ability to capture movement and stillness and light and sound with words which belong to writers like E.M.
-Forster and, to give a different but appropriate example, Jack Kerouac".
+Some critics praised Garner's writing, including Peter Corris, who called the writing "attractive and accessible, a pleasure to read" and further commented "[Garner] has the ability to capture movement and stillness and light and sound with words which belong to writers like E. M. Forster and, to give a different but appropriate example, Jack Kerouac".
 Since its release it has come to be regarded as a classic of modern Australian literature.

 In 1978, Garner was awarded the Book of the Year Award by the National Book Council for Monkey Grip – making her the first woman in Australia to win the award.
 The panel acknowledged that it was "not an easy choice", given that the book's subject matter included "heroin addiction, inner-city communal living and obsessional love".
 They further stated that the central character, Nora, is "superbly realised in her hesitancies and enthusiasms", that the book was "beautifully constructed", and that Garner had been "utterly honest in demonstrating the dilemmas of freedom, and particularly of social and sexual freedom for women trying to create for themselves a role which will recognise their full humanity".

 The novel was released internationally in Europe and the United States in the late 1970s and early 1980s.
 It was met with a modest acclaim there – with the London Times writing "the actual force of the author's prose carries the novel along like a strong drink" and Vogue similarly praising the book for Garner's "deliberately laconic style", further stating she "renders her experiences with imagination to produce a novel that is chilling to read, cut and coloured with hard energy and strong feeling".

 Legacy

-Another way of thinking about the way they all behaved, after all, might be to strike out 'childlike innocence' and call it narcissistic oblivion.